 Yes, we have prospered exceedingly from our nation's current interest in all things English.
-Our imports of English chocolate, biscuits, tea ... oh, and we've cornered the market in imported beer and ale.
+Our imports of English tea, toffee, and tweed ... oh, and we've cornered the market in imported beer and ale.

 Watered down, of course!
 (Chuckles)